kant/blender-queue/ReadMe.md

 /!\ This project is at a Proof of concept stage.
 It works but it's very rudimentary.

 Aims at providing services to build and efficient blender 3D render farm.
-Aimas at being a cheap option that can be used to leverage old hardware to contribute to faster renders on personal render farms.
+Aims at being a cheap option that can be used to leverage old hardware to contribute to faster renders on personal render farms.

 ![bqueue](assets/screenshot.png)